Harry S Truman Building: Architecture

-The East Lobby of the original building is a two-story rectangular space surrounded by a screen of paired piers.
+The east lobby of the original building is a two-story rectangular space surrounded by a screen of paired piers.
 Four large pendant lights, which are original, are the primary light source.
 The floors are terrazzo and the walls are travertine.
 Above the security barriers at the rear of the lobby is a mural by Kindred McLeary titled The Defense of Human Freedoms, which depicts the five freedoms flanked at either end of the mural by their defenders, the American military.
 Access to the auditorium is via the second floor.
 The Dean Acheson Auditorium extends upward from the first through the third stories.
 The stage spans the full east wall of the room.
 The walls on either side are clad in burled California redwood paneling.
 The Loy Henderson Conference Room is two stories tall.
 The walls are Verde Antique marble with brass and bronze accents.
 A speakers' platform, stepped up at the center, is set along the west wall.

 In the lobby of the fifth floor executive office suite is a mural by James McCreery entitled Liberty or Death: Don't Tread on Me.
 The work is an allegory of the American Revolution, including maps, cannon and other armament, and flags of the era.
 The eastern section of the fifth floor contains executive office suites for department heads and their staffs.
 The west side of the corridor includes staff offices and the general council room.
 The east side of the corridor includes office suites originally designated for the secretary of war and chief of staff.

-The south courtyard of the State Department Building features a sculpture by Marshall Fredericks titled The Expanding Universe, which includes a circular fountain and an architectural bronze statue.
+The south courtyard of the building features a sculpture by Marshall Fredericks titled The Expanding Universe, which includes a circular fountain and an architectural bronze statue.
 A treaty room and the ceremonial office of the secretary of state is on the seventh floor.
 Diplomatic reception rooms were installed on the eighth floor during the 1980s as reproductions of early American architecture.
 They are furnished with eighteenth-century antique furnishings and eighteenth- and nineteenth-century artwork.

+Diplomatic reception rooms

+The diplomatic reception rooms are a suite of forty-two rooms located on the seventh and eighth floors of the building.
+These spaces are used for official diplomatic functions hosted by the secretary of state and other senior government officials.
+The rooms collectively house one of the most significant collections of American fine and decorative arts from the eighteenth and early nineteenth centuries.

+The rooms were initially designed and furnished under the direction of curator Clement Conger starting in 1961.
+Notably, architect Edward Vason Jones contributed significantly to their architectural and interior detailing during his tenure from 1965 to 1980.